chuan92/chuan92.github.io/_posts/2014-04-22-do-reading-and-thinking.md

 ---
 layout: post
-title: "do reading and thinking"
+title: "Do Reading and Thinking"
 description: ""
 category:
 tags: